mrgoonie/autodoc/README.md

 ## Architecture

-AutoDoc AI uses a modular agent-based architecture powered by LangGraph to orchestrate the documentation generation process:
+AutoDoc AI uses a modular agent-based architecture powered by LangGraph to orchestrate the documentation generation process.
+LangGraph provides a flexible framework for connecting AI agents together into a workflow that can handle complex document generation tasks.

 ```
 ┌────────────────┐     ┌────────────────┐     ┌────────────────┐     ┌────────────────┐